 Sec.
 C1-40-4.
-Invalidity48.
+Invalidity.

 If any provision of this Charter shall be adjudged by any court of competent jurisdiction to be invalid, such judgment shall not invalidate or otherwise affect any of the remaining provisions hereof.
+(Referendum 11-3-1987)

 Sec.
 C1-40-5.
-Mandatory Review of Charter Every Ten Years49.
+Mandatory Review of Charter Every Ten Years.

-A mandatory review of all the provisions of and amendments to this Charter shall be undertaken at ten (10) year intervals by a Charter Revision Commission to be appointed in accordance with the provisions of Home Rule Law.
+A mandatory review of all the provisions of and amendments to this Charter shall be undertaken at ten-year intervals by a Charter Revision Commission to be appointed in accordance with the provisions of Home Rule Law.

-Such review shall be conducted by a Charter Revision Commission which shall be appointed not later than the regular February meeting of the Board of Representatives in 2002 and each successive ten (10) year period.
+Such review shall be conducted by a Charter Revision Commission which shall be appointed not later than the regular February meeting of the Board of Representatives in 2002 and each successive ten-year period.
 Such Commission shall be required to report in accordance with the Home Rule Law.

 The provisions of this Section shall in no way impinge upon the appointment of interim Charter Revision Commissions, when, in the discretion of the Board of Representatives, such appointment shall be deemed desirable.
-However, said ten (10) year mandatory review shall be required notwithstanding any interim reviews.
-To the extent permissible under applicable state law, the Board of Representatives shall endeavor to schedule the referendum on any proposed charter amendments or revisions to coincide with a general election at which either the Mayor, state officials or federal officials are to be elected.
+However, said ten-year mandatory review shall be required notwithstanding any interim reviews.
+To the extent permissible under applicable [state law] < Laws of the State of Connecticut >, the Board of Representatives shall endeavor to schedule the referendum on any proposed charter amendments or revisions to coincide with a general election at which either the Mayor, state officials or federal officials are to be elected.
+(Referendum 11-8-1977; Referendum 11-3-1987; Referendum 11-7-1995; Referendum 11-6-2012)